-The College of St. Benedict Center for Ethical Leadership in Action Fellowship invites applications for the 2018 summer program.
-Click here to access the application for the 2018 Center for Ethical Leadership in Action Fellowship
+The College of Saint Benedict Center for Ethical Leadership in Action Fellowship invites applications for the 2018 summer program

 Each of the CSB students selected for the 2018 Ethical Leadership in Action Program will receive $5,000 for full-time summer internships.
 Students will also receive a living stipend for summer living expenses.

 During the 2018 summer, the Ethical Leadership in Action Fellows have full-time internships positively impacting their ability to be an ethical leader.
 In addition to the fellowships, Fellows will meet as a group for a MANDATORY training from approximately May 21-25, 2018 for seminars with the director and other program guests.

 All majors welcome to apply!
 All CSB students enrolled in 2018-2019 may apply (no May 2018 graduates).
 Students will work full-time (40 hours/week) for a 10-week period of time, beginning late May/early June and continuing through early to mid-August (tentatively June 4, 2018 – August 10, 2018).
 Students may elect to register for and earn internship credits.
 Financial need will be considered in the selection process.

 The application deadline is November 26, 2017 (January 15, 2018 for students currently abroad).
 Interviews will take place in early-December.
 For students abroad Fall 2017, interviews will take place by the second week of February 2018.
 All interviews will be completed by mid-February with notification before Spring Break 2018.

 Students will be selected based on the following items: